TzThomOff/TzThomOff/README.md

 ## Hi there 👋 <img align="right" src="https://avatars.githubusercontent.com/u/148391168?v=4" width="200" />
-I'm **Sudhan**, An developer from somewhere in the earth.
+I'm **TzThom**, An developer from somewhere in the earth.
 I like to code web applications and games.
 I have worked on many projects in my past, Some of my open source projects are pinned below make sure to check them out.

 Thanks for visiting my github profile.
 Have a great day ahead!~